daveprowse/prom-live/z-more-info/microk8s/microk8s-notes.md

 `sudo usermod -aG microk8s <user_account>`

-> Note: If Kubernetes doesn't recognize your command (or gives TCP 127.0.0.1 errors) then make sure you preface the command with `microk8s`.
+> Note: If Kubernetes (or Helm) doesn't recognize your command (or gives TCP 127.0.0.1 errors) then make sure you preface the command with `microk8s`.